artilatw/docs/matrix900/installation.md

 ## Writing an image to the Matrix-900
   1. Set JP6 to 1-2 for RPI USB Device Boot
-  2. Connecting the Micro-USB cable to Matrix-900
+  2. Connecting the USB-C cable to Matrix-900
   3. Power-on Matrix-900 and run rpiboot
     <img src="images/rpiboot.png" width=600>